jui-kumkum/SENG637_Assignment4_Group4/seng637-a4-Group4.md

 |                |     |

 # Introduction
+In this assignment, we will explore mutation testing with the help of Pitest eclipse plugin to see how good our test suite is in catching bugs.
+Then, we will try to improve our test suite by adding more test cases which would increase our mutation score by atleast 10%.

+Then, in the next part of this assignment, we will use Selenium IDE to test few different functionalities of the Shop Smart Canada Page.

 # Analysis of 10 Mutants of the Range class
 1. Mutation: Removed conditional - replaced comparison check with true in contains method.